cimug-org/CIMTool/dev-docs/Includes/CIMUtil/CIMUtil-README.md

 ## CIM Modelling Guide Rule Engine

 The `easyrules/` package implements the CIM Modelling Guide compliance checker using the Easy Rules framework.
-Rules are organised into categories matching the IEC CIM Modelling Guidelines document structure — packages, classes, attributes, associations, enumerations, descriptions, inheritance, namespaces, and extensions — with over 100 rules in total.
+Rules are organised into categories matching the IEC CIM Modelling Guidelines document structure (packages, classes, attributes, associations, enumerations, descriptions, inheritance, namespaces, and extensions) with over 100 rules in total.
 Each rule class implements the Easy Rules `Rule` interface and carries `@RuleMetadata` annotations declaring its rule number, severity, category, and type.
 Extension rule variants apply the same checks to user-defined CIM extension classes and packages.

 The compliance check runs during the CIMBuilder build cycle and results are written as an AsciiDoc report into the project's `/Schema` folder using the templates in `import-reports/`.